osama-git05/active-directory-attack-detection-lab/README.md

 # Workstation OU

-After the domain join, the `WIN11-CLIENT` computer object was moved from the default Active Directory Computers container into:
+The WIN11 computer object was moved into:

 ```text
 OU=Workstations
 ```

-This provides a cleaner structure for future workstation-specific Group Policy and monitoring.
+This later allowed a dedicated workstation logging GPO to be applied.

 ### Evidence